-You want to publish great sounding music, get better gigs and have more loyal fans who love and enjoy your music.
-If this is you, I can help to make the next step easier for you.
-I'll provide you with professional mixes of your music that are radio worthy and stand out from other commercial tracks on playlists and radio.
-Flat fee of $150 per song.
+You want your music sound the best, to get better gigs and have more loyal fans who love you and can't get enough of your music.
+If this is you, then let me help you.
+You'll get professional mixes and masters of your music that are radio worthy and stand out on playlists and radio.
+Flat fees: mix $200, master $50, mix & master $225 per song.

 You'll get your multitrack audio recording mixed to a final stereo track, both in MP3 and WAV formats.
 This includes balancing volumes, panning, EQ, compression, delay and reverb effects, and volume automation.
 Up to two (2) revisions.

-As a musician myself, I will look at mixing your songs from a musical point of view, how the mixes work musically.
-Also being a producer helps me ensure your mixed songs are interesting and engaging to your target audience.
+As a musician myself, I will look at mixing and mastering your songs from a musical point of view, how the result works musically.
+Also being a producer helps me ensure your mixed and mastered songs are interesting and engaging to your target audience.

 "It all sounds pretty darn amazing actually.
 I think you’ve really done a stellar job mate - genuinely f***ing very impressed & quite shocked to hear anything I’ve written actually sounding that good x" - Simon Baker, The Real Si-B